giovannellilab/Geomosaic/docs/commands/prerun.md

 - __REQUIRED__
     - (`-s`) Specifiy the name of the Geomosaic config file, obtained with the `setup` command.
-        - **IMPORTANT**: the file specified here should contain the path of the `gm_conda_envs`, so if in this path the conda environment were already installed, geomosaic (and in particular snakemake) can recognize it avoid multiple installation.
+        - **IMPORTANT**: the file specified here should contain the path of the `gm_conda_envs`, so if in this path the conda environments were already installed, geomosaic (and in particular snakemake) can recognize them and avoid multiple installations.

     - (`--exec_type`) Use this option to specify how do you want execute Geomosaic.
 If SLURM is available on your cluster we suggest to use `--exec_type slurm`, otherwise GNU Parallel will be used (`--exec_type gnu_parallel`).
         - If you want to use Geomosaic on your personal computer GNU Parallel can be a good option.
 In this case, you should set the number of jobs to execute in parallel taking into account the number of cpus that you can use.
 For instance, if 36 cores are available you may want to set `n_jobs_in_parallel=4` and `threads_per_job=9` in script created from `geomosaic prerun ...`.
-This allows you to perform the Geomosaic pipeline for 4 samples in parallel at the same time, using 9 cpus each.
+This allows you to perform the Geomosaic pipeline for 4 samples in parallel at the same time, using 9 cpus for each of them.

-        __However__, it is important to note that, while SLURM has an internal handles of resources such as Memory (RAM), Time or CPUs, GNU Parallel (to our knowledge) cannot perform this type of management, so __be sure__ that your available memory is enough to execute your your modules, for this number of samples at the same time.
+        __However__, it is important to note that, while SLURM has an internal handles of resources such as Memory (RAM), Time or CPUs, GNU Parallel (to our knowledge) cannot perform this type of management, so __make sure__ that your available memory is enough to execute your modules, for the chosen number of samples at the same time.

-        - **IMPORTANT**: be sure that if you are going to use `--exec_type` you also specify at least the options `-m`and `-p` (if are required from your cluster).
+        - **IMPORTANT**: make sure that if you are going to use `--exec_type` you also specify at least the options `-m`and `-p` (if they are required from your cluster).

 - __OPTIONAL Arguments for BOTH SLURM and GNU PARALLEL__
     - (`-u`) This option is necessary if you want to install the conda environment required to run your unit.